preeti1382/preeti1382/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

- -->-🌱I’m Preeti, a software engineer with a strong foundation in Java, backend systems, and test automation.
+ -->🌱I’m Preeti, a software engineer with a strong foundation in Java, backend systems, and test automation.
 I love building efficient solutions, writing clean code, and ensuring high-quality software through both development and testing perspectives.

--🔭 Currently focused on:
+🔭 Currently focused on:

 - Developing and improving backend systems and tools